croaky/blog/articles/run-tests-vim.md

 # Run Tests in Vim

-Test driven development thrives on a tight feedback loop but switching from the editor to the shell to manually run specs is inefficient.
+Test-driven development thrives on a tight feedback loop but switching from editor to shell to manually run specs is inefficient.

 Tools such as `autotest` and `guard` run specs whenever a file gets saved.